This article has been checked for horticultural accuracy by Oliver Parsons.

 Advertisement

-Sweet woodruff is edible; the sweet flowers are sometimes used as a garnish and the leaves in salads.
+Sweet woodruff is edible in small amounts; the sweet flowers are sometimes used as a garnish and the leaves in salads.
 When picked young and eaten fresh, the leaves have a very mild flavour.
 However, when dried they develop a strong taste of hay and vanilla (the drying process has to be quick and the leaves must be stored in an airtight container, otherwise they may undergo chemical changes that make them harmful).
 Long valued as a herbal medicine or tea, sweet woodruff has also been used in cheesemaking (to curdle the milk) and to add a mild vanilla flavour to other foods, including salads, jellies and beer.

 How to grow sweet woodruff